holoyolo88/DeepLearning-fromScratch/README.md

-a study of DeepLearning-fromScratch book
+a repository for studying DeepLearning-fromScratch book